deependhulla/gpt-debian12/README.md

 # gpt-debian12 ( Quick Setup of your own ChatGPT)
-Empower Your Organization with an Offline, On-Prem Conversational AI with Setup of ollama &amp;  ollama-webui
+Empower Your Organization with an Offline, On-Prem Conversational AI with Setup of ollama &amp; Open WebUI (Formerly Ollama WebUI)

 # Required Minimum System Specifications (Physical or VM)
 - CPU: Latest model (i5 or Xeon or AMD EPYC) with at least 8 cores or more